getyoti/yoti-doc-scan-react-native/README.md

 2000 | Unauthorised request (wrong or expired session token) 2001 | Session not found
 2002 | Session expired
-2003 | SDK launched without session Token
+2003 | SDK launched without a session token
-2004 | SDK launched without session ID
+2004 | SDK launched without a session id
 3000 | Yoti's services are down or unable to process the request 3001 | An error occurred during a network request
 3002 | The user did not have a network connection
+3003 | A network request timed out
 4000 | The user did not grant permission to the camera 4001 | The user submitted a wrong document
 5000 | The user's camera was not found and file upload is not allowed